 We were incorporated under the laws of the State of New York on November 24, 1981, and re-incorporated in Nevada on August 26, 2010.
+In February 2019, we converted into a Delaware corporation.
 We completed an initial public offering of our securities in 1984 and a second offering in August 1996.
 Our principal executive offices are located at 95 East Jefryn Boulevard, Deer Park, New York 11729 and our telephone number is (631) 595-1818.

 We are a supplier of electronic products and components.
 These products include capacitors, which are electrical energy storage devices, and discrete components, such as semiconductor rectifiers, transistors and diodes, which are single function low power semiconductor products that are packaged alone as compared to integrated circuits such as microprocessors.
 The products that we sell are typically utilized in the electronic circuitry of diverse products, including, but not limited to, automobiles, telecomm, audio, cellular telephones, computers, consumer electronics, garage door openers, household appliances, power supplies and security equipment.
 The products that we sell are sold to both original equipment manufacturers, commonly referred to as OEMs, who incorporate them into their products, and to distributors of the lines of products we sell, who resell these products within their customer base.
 Surge sells its products through three of the top four distributors for electronic components in the world and also supplies its products to subcontractors who manufacture for their customers.
 These channels open doors to Surge at customers which Surge may not have access to otherwise.
 The products that we sell are manufactured predominantly in Asia by approximately sixteen independent manufacturers.
 We only have one binding long-term supply agreement with one of our manufacturers, Lelon Electronics.
 We have an agreement to act as the exclusive sales agent utilizing independent sales representative organizations in North America to sell and market the products for one of such manufacturers, Lelon Electronics.
 When we act as a sales agent, we receive a commission from our supplier who sold the product to the customer that we introduced to our supplier.
-The amount of the commission is determined on a sale by sale basis depending on the product to the product.
-Commission revenue totaled \$244,631 and \$303,968 for the fiscal years ended November 30, 2017 ("Fiscal 2017") and November 30, 2016 ("Fiscal 2016"), respective
+The amount of the commission is determined on a sale by sale basis depending on the product to the customer that we introduced to our supplier.
+The amount of the commission is determined on a sale by sale basis depending on the product.
+Commission revenue totaled \$48